mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

-The tests in the ``load-balanced`` directory MUST be executed against a load-balanced sharded cluster with the mongos servers running on localhost ports 27017 and 27018 (corresponding to the script in `drivers-evergreen-tools`_).
+The tests in the ``load-balanced`` directory MUST be executed against a load-balanced sharded cluster with the mongos servers running on localhost ports 27017 and 27018 and ``--loadBalancerPort`` 27050 and 27051, respectively (corresponding to the script in `drivers-evergreen-tools`_).
 The load balancers, shard servers, and config servers may run on any open ports.

 .. _`drivers-evergreen-tools`: https://github.com/mongodb-labs/drivers-evergreen-tools/blob/master/.evergreen/run-load-balancer.sh